I love my life.

 g) Create a List for the current month for monthly goals

-With this list, we’ll do exactly what we did earlier with our yearly goals only that, this time, we’ll set monthly goals.
+With this List, you’ll do exactly what you did earlier with your yearly goals, but you’ll set monthly goals this time.

 Now, take a look at the checklists you created for every major task on the previous step and ponder:

-- what you can take care of right now?
+- what can I take care of right now?

-- Is there any step you have no idea how to complete?
-For those, you’ll have to do some research, of course, so set that as an additional step.
+- Is there any step I have no idea how to complete?
+(For those, you’ll have to do some research.
+Set “research” as an additional step.)